pastleo/hhd-cpu-power-plasma-widget/README.md

 ## Installation:

 1. Download "SteamDeck.TDP.plasmoid" from releases.
-2.
+2. On your desktop: PPM>Enter Edit Mode>Add or Manage Widgets>Get New>Install Widget From Local File...
    ![alt text](https://i.imgur.com/FEWM2Hj.png)
-4. On your desktop: PPM>Add Widgets...
-Add "SteamDeck TDP" widget.
+4. Pick downloaded "SteamDeck.TDP.plasmoid"
+5. Open commandline and use `chmod +x $HOME/.local/share/plasma/plasmoids/org.kde.plasma.desktoptdpcontrol/contents/libs/ryzenadj` to enable ryzenadj to execute.
-5. By entering PPM>Enter Edit Mode, you can place the widget anywhere you want.
+6. By entering PPM>Enter Edit Mode, you can place the widget anywhere you want.

 ## Overclocked Steam Deck's and other devices: